alpara/prost/README.md

 # prost
+## Run a simple job over a tool while building a project from VS20XX

-Run a pre or post build job after or before building a project  from VS20XX with a tool
+I want run a job while building a project from VS20XX with a installed VS-Tool.